steveiliop56/getashell/README.md

 ### Contributing ❤️

 As I mentioned above I am fairly new to all these technologies and my code may be _probably is_ terrifying to look at.
 Any contributions on fixing my mistakes (lol) are welcome.
+In order to get started follow the Contribution Guide [here](CONTRIBUTING.md).

 ### License 📜